liferay/liferay-docs/deployment/deployment/articles/01-deploying-liferay/02-preparing-for-install.markdown

 ## JVM Requirements [](id=jvm-requirements)

-@product@ requires that the application server JVM use the GMT Timezone and UTF8 file encoding.
+@product@ requires that the application server JVM use the GMT time zone and UTF-8 file encoding.
 Include these JVM arguments to set the required values.

     -Dfile.encoding=UTF8 -Duser.timezone=GMT